shetechitaly/js-bootcamp/README.md

-# SheTech JS workshop
+# SheTech JavaScript bootcamp

-This repository contains the Source code for the JS workshops.
+This repository contains the Source code for the JavaScript bootcamp.

 If you're looking for a step by step documentation, check the [Workshop Manual](https://bootcamp.shetechitaly.org/).